17156

 Earnings, Cash & Competitive Moat

 Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
-Qualcomm's free cash flow came in at negative $230 million in Q1, down 109% year on year.
+Qualcomm's free cash flow came in at $3.37 billion in Q1, up 236% year on year.

 Qualcomm Free Cash Flow

-As you can see above, Qualcomm produced $6.92 billion in free cash flow over the last 12 months, an impressive 20.1% of revenue.
-This is a strong result; Qualcomm's free cash flow conversion was higher than most semiconductor companies, and if it can maintain this level of cash generation, it can invest in plenty of new and existing products to ride out cyclical downturns more easily.
+As you can see above, Qualcomm produced $12.25 billion in free cash flow over the last 12 months, an eye-popping 33.7% of revenue.
+This is a great result; Qualcomm's free cash flow conversion places it among the best semiconductor companies and, if sustainable, puts the company in an advantageous position to invest in new products while remaining resilient during industry downturns.

 Return on Invested Capital (ROIC)

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Unfortunately, over the last two years, Qualcomm's ROIC has averaged a 30.2 percentage point decrease each year.
-Qualcomm has historically shown the ability to generate good returns, but they have gone the wrong way recently, making us a bit conscious.
+Unfortunately, Qualcomm's ROIC significantly decreased over the last few years.
+The company has historically shown the ability to generate good returns, but they have gone the wrong way recently, making us a bit conscious.

 Key Takeaways from Qualcomm's Q1 Results